-Also, by either considering a smoothed version of the cross-validation error [28] or a likelihood function of the hyperparameters [22] one can switch to fast gradient-based methods.
+Also, by either considering a smoothed version of the cross-validation error [29] or a likelihood function of the hyperparameters [23] one can switch to fast gradient-based methods.
 Although all cited authors in this section usually compare their algorithms to one or a few alternatives we are currently not aware of a really comprehensive comparison study.

-2.3 Kernel Tuning and Evolution
+2.3 Kernel tuning and evolution

 The performance of Support Vector Machines highly depends on the chosen parameter values for regularization and the kernel parameters.
 First, we describe how SPO and other search heuristics can be used for parameter tuning of standard kernel functions, pre-processing and post-processing operations.
+Note, that although the fitting of SVMs is deterministic, their performance prediction is not, see Sect.
+2.3.3, when stochastic resampling technique is used.
 Second, we evaluate whether new, non-standard kernel functions can be found by by means of Genetic Programming and refer to the requirements of the evolved functions, e.g., positive semi-definiteness.
 We also point out the possibility to tune constants during evolution and after having kernel functions evolved by GP.

-2.3.1 Parameter Tuning for SVM Kernels
+2.3.1 Parameter tuning for SVM kernels

-In this approach we use the TDM framework [31, 33] to tune parameters of the SVM kernel function $k(\vec{X}i, \vec{X}j)$ .
+In this approach we use the TDM framework [32, 34] to tune parameters of the SVM kernel function $k(\mathbf{X}i, \mathbf{X}j)$ .
 Sometimes these parameters are just set by hand, although it can give high improvements when performing an optimization step for them.
 Kernel parameters usually have a certain range, e.g., real values between 0 and $\infty$ or 0 and 1.
-Hence, a finite region of interest (ROI) for the tuning algorithms (SPO, CMA-ES, BFGS) is either defined or can be obtained (or improved) by preliminary runs.
+Hence, a finite region of interest (ROI) for the tuning algorithms (SPO, CMA-ES, L-BFGS-B) is either defined or can be obtained (or improved) by preliminary runs.
 We consider as kernel functions for tuning the popular RBF kernel: